 Certifications: It’s my recommendation that you should obtain any/all certifications that are appropriate for your specialty and keep them updated.
 This will only make you more marketable.
 As you have seen, not having the appropriate cert can cost you a contract.

 Licensing: There are two trains of thought on licensing.
 Licenses are expensive and there is no sense spending the money on a license that you ‘might’ use.
-I personally do not license until I know I am looking into a particular area.
-In the past, I have gotten licenses that I’ve never used (wasted money in my opinion).
+I personally do not license until I know I am looking into a particular area; I have gotten licenses that I’ve never used (wasted money in my opinion).
 I also do not keep my licenses all renewed.
 Only those that I think I may return to.

 A couple of articles I would recommend you read over: